hashicorp/design-system/website/docs/getting-started/for-designers.md

 When you detach a component, it no longer receives updates from the library, which can cause designs and production applications to drift out of sync quickly.

-Contact us for [support or to request a new component](https://go.hashi.co/hds-support) if a component doesn’t meet your needs.
+Contact the Helios Design System team for [support or to request a new component](https://go.hashi.co/hds-support) if a component doesn’t meet your needs."

 #### Overriding component styles